Immortal215/PHS-Connect-Development/README.md

 ### 7. **Firebase Integration**

-- Real-time data syncing powered by Firebase Realtime Database ensures smooth operation.
+- Data pulling powered by Firebase Realtime Database ensures full access to club information and editing of said information.

 ---